spikelynch/neuralgae/README.md

 # Neuralgae

+## Update

+I've updated the source code to include two of the bash scripts used to create the background images.

+## Neuralgae

 A full version of Neuralgae is now online: [http://neuralgae.mikelynch.org/](http://neuralgae.mikelynch.org/)

 My original idea for NaNoGenMo15 was to try to apply an analogy of the